We're live on Product Hunt right now! Come support our launch

 “[At times] I feel constrained with how I want to use my data because of a mismatch between how I have it structured and how it would interact best with the Explo product, but if you have a handle on SQL then there's a lot of room to work around that divergence." — Sid Sutton, Junior Software Engineer at Alpharank

-Explo vs Preset Embedded Dashboards
+Explo vs Preset embedded dashboards

 If you’re choosing between Preset and Explo, consider these factors:

-• Explo supports web component embedding which should give you a smoother, faster UX than Preset’s iframe embedding
+• Explo supports web component embedding, which should give you a smoother, faster UX than Preset’s iframe embedding

-• Preset is built on open-source Apache Superset so you’ll have a bigger pool of visualizations to choose from and customize.
+• Preset is built on open-source Apache Superset, so you’ll have a bigger pool of visualizations to choose from and customize.
 However, neither tool gives you complete freedom to edit the code

-• Preset will likely be more affordable at scale depending on your needs with regards to number of users and viewers
+• Preset will likely be more affordable at scale depending on your needs with regards to the number of users and viewers

 • Like most out-of-the-box solutions, Explo has a fairly opinionated UI.
 However, its visualizations are less corporate in design.